openid/connect/openid-4-verifiable-presentations/openid-4-verifiable-presentations-1_0.md

 Additional considerations need to be made for the following parameters defined in [@!RFC6749]:

 * `response_type`: REQUIRED.
-This specification can be used with all response types as defined in the registry established by [@!RFC6749].
-This specification introduces the new response type `vp_token`.
-This response type asks the Authorization Server (AS) to return a `vp_token` authorization response parameter.
+This specification can be used with all Response Types as defined in the registry established by [@!RFC6749].
+This specification introduces the new Response Type `vp_token`.
+This Response Type asks the Authorization Server (AS) to return a `vp_token` Authorization Response parameter.
 * `scope`: OPTIONAL.
 The Wallet MAY allow verifiers to request presentation of  Verifiable Credentials by utilizing a pre-defined scope value.
 See (#request_scope) for more details.

 Note: The three ways to request credential presentation are mutually exclusive.
 A request MUST NOT contain more than one of `presentation_definition`, `presentation_definition_uri`, or a `scope` value representing a Presentation Definition.
 The Wallet MUST refuse any request violating this requirement.